-I’m talking about particular words that you’ve peppered your page with.
-You’ll being to notice the words you rely on.
-With diligence you can begin to remove them from your work.
+We all have words that we over use, words that we rely on to tell or show the story.
+Words that we’ve peppered our page with.
+Soon, you and your beta readers will being to notice the words you rely on, and with diligence you can begin to remove them from your work.

-Edit out crutch words.
+A great tip is to create a checklist sheet.
 Jot down a list of your culprits and search your document, preening them out.
+Don’t forget body parts, facial expressions, or words that you identify as over using.
+Then edit out the crutch words.
 Try rewriting the sentence using different words?
-Ask yourself; do the words adding any meaning to the sentence?
+Ask yourself – do the words adding any meaning to the sentence?
 Will its removal, alter the story?
 Can the crutch word be replaced with an alternative description?
-Eliminating the obvious eyes sores before our readers identify them.
+Thus eliminating the obvious eyesores before your readers identify them.

 #TIP.
-Word document has a Find tool that searches and highlights them in your manuscript.
-Making it easy to alter or remove.
+Word document has a Find tool that searches and highlights the specific word in your manuscript, making it easy to alter or remove.

 Air caution, when using the thesaurus.
 While its function is invaluable to us authors, it runs the risk of stripping our unique voice from the story.
 I must admit to replacing a word for a recommended substitute and losing the original meaning by not understanding the definition.

 My last tip is to read your work aloud.
 We’re often too close to our work to see fault.
-But by sounding out the writing, our brains have the ability to process the information, thus picking up on the crutch words.
-I find that reading out to my critique group gives me extra awareness.
-I’m guaranteed to find at least one more, even after a thorough edit.
+But by sounding out the writing, our brains have the ability to process the information, thus picking up on crutch words.

-Yes, it’s tedious and hard work but with persistence your writing will improve.
+Yes, it’s tedious hard work, but with persistence and a thorough revisions your writing will improve.
+I believe in you!!

 What is your main crutch word?
 Don’t be shy.
 I love it when you share your thoughts and opinions.